OpenDSA/OpenDSA/Doc/source/Configuration.rst

       client-side framework (specifically, when ``parseURLParams()`` is
       called in ``odsaUtils.js``).

-    * **sections** - A collection of section objects that define the sections that make up a module.
-      The ``sections`` object should contain keys that match the titles of the corresponding sections in the RST file.
-      Some modules contain no sections, in which case this field should be included with an empty list.

-      * To remove the section completely, provide the field ``showsection`` and set it to ``false``.
-      * All options provided within a section object (with the exception of ``remove``) are appended to the directive, please see the :ref:`Extensions <ODSAExtensions>` section for a list of supported arguments.

     * **codeinclude** (optional) - An object that maps the path from a codeinclude to a specific language that should be used for that code.